dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/02_statistical_plots/plot_histogram.rst.txt

 Histograms
 ==========

-Histograms and density plots.
+Compare binning choices and overlays (density curves, step histograms) to pick a truthful view of your data.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-110
+GENERATED FROM PYTHON SOURCE LINES 7-109